thelunchbox/electron-game/readme.md

 * clearSprites() - clears the internal IMAGE_CACHE
 * drawSprite(name, ...args) - pulls an image from the internal IMAGE_CACHE and draws it using `context.drawImage()`, passing the rest of the `...args` through.
 * applySettings(settings) - applies the values of each supplied context property to the renderer
-* path(actions, settings) - wraps the `actions` callback in a begin/closePath pseudo-block.
+* path([settings, ]actions) - wraps the `actions` callback in a begin/closePath pseudo-block.
 If the optional `settings` are passed in, they are applied within the block before the actions are called.
     * `paths` in canvas are used to draw objects with the same properties.
+Paths gather all points given to `moveTo`, `lineTo`, and `arc` functions.
-* isolate(actions, settings) - wraps the `actions` callback in a save/restore pseudo-block.
+* isolate([settings, ]actions) - wraps the `actions` callback in a save/restore pseudo-block.
 If the optional `settings` are passed in, they are applied within the block before the actions are called.
     * `isolated states` in canvas are used to draw objects with the same set of tranformations and/or properties.
-* isolatePath(actions, settings) - wraps the `actions` callback in both a save/restore and begin/closePath pseudo-block.
+* isolatePath([settings, ]actions) - wraps the `actions` callback in both a save/restore and begin/closePath pseudo-block.
 If the optional `settings` are passed in, they are applied within the inner block before the actions are called.
 * strokeAndFillText(text, x, y) - calls both stroke and then fill text in the same position.
 Creates outlined text.
 * fillCircle(x, y, radius) - creates a filled in circle.
 * strokeCircle(x, y, radius) - creates a hollow circle.